1-Harshit/ed-eater/README.md

 Deployed on gh-pages.
 Available at [https://ed-eater.harshitraj.xyz/](https://ed-eater.harshitraj.xyz/)

+## Configurations

+The file upload size limit is set to 4 MB.
+This value can be altered by changing the value of REACT_APP_MAX_INPUT_SIZE in the .env global environment configuration.

 ## Software Estimate

 Estimate document that describes what the software will do and how much time it will take to develop various aspect of it.
 The estimate document is a living document and will be updated as the project progresses.